 SECTION 718.
 STANDARDS OF CONDUCT AND LIABILITY.
-Except as provided in Section 720:
+Except as otherwise provided in Sections 720 and 722,

-- (1) the discharge of the duties of a director or participant of a committee of the board of directors of a cooperative association is governed by the law applicable to directors of entities organized under the [State Cooperative Corporation Act] [State Nonprofit Cooperative Act] [General Business Corporation Act of this State] [Nonprofit Corporation Act]; and - (2) the liability of a director or participant of a committee of the board of directors is governed by the law applicable to directors of entities organized under the [State Cooperative Corporation Act] [State Nonprofit Cooperative Act] [General Business Corporation Act of this State] [Nonprofit Corporation Act]. - Legislative Note: Adopting states should choose only one of the bracketed alternative statutes to govern what has traditionally been called the "fiduciary duties" of directors.
-While the listed laws are generally similar they do not contain the same formulation either between the laws in a given state or between laws governing even the same type of entity among the various states.
-Thus the choice of the bracketed law has policy implications for cooperative associations organized under this act.
+- (1) the discharge of the duties of director or a participant of a committee of the board of directors of a cooperative association is governed by [the State Cooperative Corporation Act] [the State Nonprofit Cooperative Act] [the General Business Corporation Act of this State] [as amended]; and - (2) the liability of director or a participant of a committee of the board of directors is governed by [the State Cooperative Corporation Act] [the State Nonprofit Cooperative Act] [the

+General Business Corporation Act of this State [as amended].